shorwood/get-next-line/README.md

 - To be able to manage multiple file descriptor with your **get_next_line**.
 For example, if the file descriptors 3, 4 and 5 are accessible for reading, then you can call **get_next_line** once on 3, once on 4, once again on 3 then once on 5 etc. without losing the reading thread on each of the descriptors.

+# Implementation
+- The functions first checks for errors and returns -1 if it has found one.
+Then it loops like this: reads the file -> send the lines if it has found some.
+If not it will read the file again.
+If we have one last line, then 'gnl_end' will handle it.

+- This function uses a static string array to store read strings into a pipe.
+Each file descriptor has it's own pipe.
+This part could have been handled with a dynamic array or a linked list but ehhh.
+It is lazy as fuck but it works and avoids memory leaks.
+It only takes 1kb of RAM to accomodate for 1024 possible file descriptors.

 # Final Mark
 _Awaiting Evaluation_